iWinston/typeorm-plus/README.md

 between tables
 * and much more ...

-TypeORM uses Data Mapper pattern, unlink all other javascript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable enterprise applications easily.
+TypeORM uses Data Mapper pattern, unlike all other javascript ORMs that currently exist, which means you can write loosely coupled, scalable, maintainable enterprise applications easily.